finnmattis/Celeratas/README.md

 -   1.0.0
     -   The initial release of Celeratas!
 Integers, Floats, Roman Numerals, Bools, Strings, Arrays, Hash Maps, Variables, Conditionals, Loops, Try-excepts, Functions, and more!
+-   1.1.0

+    -   Added support for assign multiple vars at a time.
+Ex:

+    ```
+    a, b = val1, val2
+    ```

+    -   Can now access basic dunders from python import

+-   1.1.1
+-   Hotfix for python import dunders not working
+-   Updated Readme and Grammar rules
+-   1.2.0
+    -   Can now access the shell with 'celer'
+    -   Added keyword arguments to functions
+    -   TONS of backend changes and better tests

 ## License